sonic-net/sonic-mgmt/README.md

 -i <image ID>         : (*) specify Docker image to use -d <directory>        : specify directory inside container to bind mount to sonic-mgmt root (default "/var/src/")
 ```

+After running the script, you should be able to enter the container using the `-u` option and your username.

 # Contribution guide
 All contributors must sign a contribution license agreement before contributions can be accepted.
 [How to become a contributer](https://github.com/Azure/SONiC/wiki/Becoming-a-contributor)